What would you do with an extra dollar?

 1. Invest in RRSPs.
 Generally speaking, the tax deduction you get from RRSPs makes this one of the best investments.
 Tony will save 32 cents in taxes for every dollar they invest in RRSPs.
 That equates to an immediate 32% return.
 It’s tough to argue against a 32% return.

 5. Pay down Deductible Debt.
 Not all debt is bad debt.
-When used properly, borrowing money for productive uses like investing or business allows for the interest on the loan to be tax deductible.
-For example, Let’s say Tony borrowed on his Line of Credit at 7%, and used the money to invest in mutual funds.
-Although the interest on the loan is 7%, it really only costs his about 4.76%.
+When used properly, borrowing money for productive uses like investing or business allows for the interest on the loan to be tax-deductible.
+For example, Let’s say Tony borrowed on his Line of Credit at 7% and used the money to invest in mutual funds.
+Although the interest on the loan is 7%, it really only costs about 4.76%.
 Paying down this line of credit would only benefit him 4.76%.

-At the end of the day, doing any of these things will be good productive uses of extra money.
+At the end of the day, doing any of these things will be a good productive use of extra money.
 However, as you can see, there are clearly better and worse things.
-The principle here deals with effective use of cashflow whether you are talking about an extra dollar or an extra $100,000.
+The principle here deals with effective use of cash flow whether you are talking about an extra dollar or an extra $100,000.

 Tony’s situation gives you some perspective on how to figure out where you should put extra cash.
 Keep in mind that everyone has unique circumstances and you should consult a financial advisor for a detailed review of your personal situation.